ENFORCEMENT OF SUPPORT OBLIGATION

 of:

-contest the action and the amount claimed to be past-due by filing a written
+the action and the amount claimed to be past-due by filing a written request

-request for an adjudicative proceeding with the office within 15 days of notice
+for an adjudicative proceeding with the office within 15 days of notice being

-receipt of a notice of levy from the office for an action taken pursuant to
+of a notice of levy from the office for an action taken pursuant to Subsections

 (A) secure the property from unauthorized